msikorski93/Pneumonia-Recognition-With-Deep-Learning-and-TensorFlow/README.md

 ![architecture](https://user-images.githubusercontent.com/45270023/214060460-810941ae-b8e6-43c9-9a9e-695520737e33.jpg)

 The learning process stopped at the 33rd epoch.
-The model evualation on test data achieved 86.06% for accuracy and 93.34% for the AUC score.
+The model evaluation on test data achieved 86.06% for accuracy and 93.34% for the AUC score.
 Finally, we made a single image recognition on an online chest image.
 The algorithm performs correctly in terms of classifying patients radiology images.